desmondlzy/desmondlzy.github.io/resume.md

 `2020.06 - Present`
 Slicing neural networks using SVM
-- Advisor: Prof. Anand Sarwate, Rutgers Univeristy
+- Advisor: Prof. Anand Sarwate, Rutgers University
 - Use SVM in the middle of gigantic neural nets to save computation and network communication cost under remote settings.

 `2020.07 - Present`